Give yourself a fair shot this flu season

 The CDC recommends getting the shot early in the season, such as September or October.
 But even getting the shot as late as January can provide benefits.
 Note that earlier is not necessarily better, as getting the shot in July or August might mean a reduction in efficacy near the end of the season.

-Although you can get a flu shot without a doctor’s consultation, due to the COVID-19 pandemic, you may opt for a virtual consultation with your primary care physician (PCP) first rather than scheduling an in-person appointment.
-Your doctor can direct you to a covered provider and tell you where it’s safest to get the flu shot – such as a doctor’s office, a health clinic, a pharmacy, or even your workplace.
+Although you can get a flu shot without a doctor’s consultation, you may opt for a virtual consultation with your primary care physician (PCP) first rather than scheduling an in-person appointment.
+Your doctor can direct you to a covered provider and tell you where to get the flu shot – such as a doctor’s office, a health clinic, a pharmacy, or even your workplace.
 And for many health plans, including Blue Shield plans, you can get the shot at no additional cost.

 Is it the flu?
 Or COVID-19?